Georgian Bay Symphony: History

 The Symphony participates in many community events including performing the National Anthem before at least one OHL Jr A Owen Sound Attack hockey game each season.

-The GBS is supported by the Ontario Arts Council, the Leflar Foundation and its many sponsors and subscribers.

 During the pandemic the Georgian Bay Symphony was one of the only community orchestras in Canada to launch a full digital season.

 John Barnum retired as Music Director and Conductor of the GBS in 2015, after serving in that role for over two decades.
 In his final year he was honoured with the Owen Sound Cultural Life Time Achievement Award.
-During the 2014-15 season, four guest candidates conducted to become Barnum’s successor: Viljar Weimann, François Koh, Matthew Jones and Yunior Lopez.
-François Koh was chosen to replace Barnum.
-Koh, a native of Seoul Korea is a resident of Toronto and holds a Doctorate in conducting from the University of Toronto, Faculty of Music.